 To reheat the Pillsbury biscuit waffles, preheat the oven to 350 degrees, lightly coat a baking sheet with cooking spray, transfer onto a baking sheet, and bake it for 10 minutes.

 Still, craving more?
 Check out these breakfast recipes next:

 - Cinnamon Roll – [Sponsored Bobs RM]

 - Sweet Potato Pancakes with Caramelized Rum Glaze

 - pinch cinnamon

 - cooking spray

-- Cut blackberries in half and in a large bowl mix together blackberries, sugar, cinnamon and salt.
-Stir together until sugar crystal disintegrate and set aside.
+- Cut blackberries in half and in a large bowl mix together blackberries, sugar, cinnamon, and salt.
+Stir together until sugar crystals disintegrate and set aside.